vkostyanetsky/CurrencyRatesCrawler/README.md

 [![pylint](https://github.com/vkostyanetsky/UAExchangeRates/actions/workflows/pylint.yml/badge.svg)](https://github.com/vkostyanetsky/UAExchangeRates/actions/workflows/pylint.yml) [![black](https://github.com/vkostyanetsky/UAExchangeRates/actions/workflows/black.yml/badge.svg)](https://github.com/vkostyanetsky/UAExchangeRates/actions/workflows/black.yml) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 It is a set of scripts intended to crawl the currency exchange rates at the Central Bank of the United Arab Emirates.
-The collected rates are being written to a MongoDB database and can be retrieved via a REST interface.
+The collected rates are being written to a MongoDB database and can be retrieved via REST interface.

 ## 😯 How does it work?